> Warden / blog

 warden install --with-code-intel # writes .mcp.json + SessionStart hook

 Open a Warden session.
-The model gets TheAuditor’s 8 MCP tools on first invocation.
-Type a prompt.
-Watch the model call aud_explain instead of Read on the file it’s about to edit, and watch your token bill drop.
-The first turn after aud full --offline is the cache-warming turn; subsequent turns hit the prompt cache and the database both.
+The model gets TheAuditor’s MCP tools on first use.
+Type a prompt, watch it call aud_explain instead of Read on the file it is about to edit, and watch your token bill drop.
+The first turn after aud full --offline warms the cache; later turns hit the prompt cache and the database both.

 Honest disclaimers

 Both projects are pre-launch.
-We don’t hide that — the README opens with the disclosures.
+We don’t hide it.

 What ships, ships.
 No vaporware promises.